The Real Housewives: History

-The Real Housewives of Orange County
+On May 1, 2005, The Real Housewives was first announced as one of six reality television shows ordered by the American television network Bravo.

 In January 2006, the show was announced as The Real Housewives of Orange County.
 However, filming began in 2005 under the title Behind the Gates.
 The first season aired on Bravo from March 21 to May 9, 2006.
 The original cast consisted of Kimberly Bryant, Jo De La Rosa, Vicki Gunvalson, Jeana Keough and Lauri Waring.

-The show has had three spin-offs: Date My Ex: Jo & Slade, Tamra’s OC Wedding and Glitter Town.
+The show has had four spin-offs: Date My Ex: Jo & Slade, Tamra’s OC Wedding, Glitter Town, and Simply Gina.

-The Real Housewives of New York City

 In September 2007, the network started production for the show Manhattan Moms.
 In January 2008, the show was re-titled to The Real Housewives of New York City, becoming the second installment in the franchise.
 The first season aired on Bravo from March 4 to May 27, 2008.
-The original cast consisted of Luann de Lesseps, Bethenny Frankel, Alex McCord, Ramona Singer and Jill Zarin.

-The show has had three spin-offs: Bethenny Ever After, Bethenny & Fredrik and Luann and Sonja: Welcome to Crappie Lake.
+The original cast consisted of Bethenny Frankel, Luann de Lesseps, Alex McCord, Ramona Singer and Jill Zarin.
+In 2022, the show was completely rebooted with a brand-new cast for the fourteenth season.
+The show has had three spin-offs: Bethenny Ever After, Bethenny & Fredrik and Luann & Sonja: Welcome to Crappie Lake.

-The Real Housewives of Atlanta

 In June 2008, the third installment in the franchise, The Real Housewives of Atlanta, was announced.
 The first season aired on Bravo from October 7 to November 25, 2008.
 The original cast consisted of NeNe Leakes, DeShawn Snow, Shereé Whitfield, Lisa Wu and Kim Zolciak.
 The show has had ten spin-offs: Don't Be Tardy, The Kandi Factory, I Dream of NeNe: The Wedding, Kandi's Wedding, Kandi's Ski Trip, Xscape: Still Kickin' It, Kandi Koated Nights, Porsha's Having a Baby, Porsha's Family Matters and Kandi & The Gang.